netaddicts/netaddicts.github.io/_posts/2014-01-14-v7-xpathdropdownlist-aka-docr.md

 {% endraw %}
 {% endhighlight %}

-Above code snippet adds the docrResource to the umbraco.resources module and uses the standard AngularJs factory pattern, so we can inject this resource into any of our controllers.
+Above code snippet adds the docrResource to the <code>umbraco.resources</code> module and uses the standard AngularJs factory pattern, so we can inject this resource into any of our controllers.

 Next up: A bit of C# coding to actually fetch the documents from Umbraco.
-Either create a simple C# class file and drop it into the ~/App_Code folder or add your class to an existing project and compile into assembly.
+Either create a simple C# class file and drop it into the <code>~/App_Code</code> folder or add your class to an existing project and compile into assembly.

 {% highlight html linenos %}
 {% raw %}